Snitkin-Lab-Umich/Data-Flow-SOP/processing-nanopore-samples.md

 Yay, samples from passed_samples.txt file have been moved to clean_fastq_qc_pass_samples directory and all specified samples have been moved to the assembly directory successfully!
 ```

 ***If you see the above message, you have finished QC-ing your long reads and are ready to move forward with downstream analysis.
-Happy sciencing!***
+Happy science-ing!***

 <!-- >
 ### Rule of thumb(s):